 For retirees and other income seekers who are willing to hold individual bonds to maturity, rising rates can be a good thing.
-For the first time in decades, it’s now possible to generate a reliable flow of income by arranging low-risk, high-quality bonds or CDs of varying maturities in a ladder.
+For the first time in decades, it’s now possible to generate a reliable flow of income by arranging low-risk, high-quality bonds of varying maturities in a ladder.

 If you're considering individual bonds, you should know that the bond market is large and diverse and getting the best prices can be tricky.
 Fidelity can help by offering a wide range of ways to research bonds as well as professional help to construct a portfolio that reflects your needs, your tolerance for risk, and your time horizons.